 Further, you may also be able to sue the homeowner if the dog bite occurred on the homeowner’s property.
 Generally, the homeowner’s or renter’s insurance policy may cover these claims.
 These policies typically cover any injuries, damages, or accidents that may occur on the homeowner’s property, including dog bites.

 Speak with an Attorney

-After an investigation, your attorney may then negotiate with the other party or their insurer.
-An insurer will have its own attorneys experienced in reducing the insurer’s costs as much as possible.
+After an investigation, your attorney may negotiate with the other party or insurer.
+An insurer will have its attorneys experienced in reducing the insurer’s costs as much as possible.
 Often, your attorney may make an offer, which will typically be rejected and met with a counteroffer by the insurer.
 This negotiation may go back and forth between the two sides until a mutually agreeable settlement is reached.

 However, your attorney may be unable to reach a satisfactory settlement.
 If so, your attorney may then take your case to trial.
 Here, your lawyer may present evidence showing the dog owner’s negligence or liability for your injuries and damages from the dog bite.